Skip to main content

 ROI Analysis

 Westcliff University's in-state tuition is $21,000.
 The median debt for students is $23,750.
-The data indicates that students have $0 in earnings one, five, and ten years after graduation.
-The data does not provide enough information to calculate a debt-to-income ratio or a break-even timeline.
-Only 2.9% of students receive financial aid.
+The data indicates that graduates have $0 in earnings one, five, and ten years after graduation.
+The school's aid rate is 2.9%.

 Generated from College Scorecard & IPEDS data